OnyNwosu/ETL-Project/README.md

     - The vaccine dataset summarizes vaccines administered by country and by manufacturers.

 ### Load
+A relational database structure was chosen given the datasets identified were interelated, and allowed us to establish corresponding relationships across the multiple tables created.

 The load process consisted of the following steps:
 - PGAdmin was used to create our database schema using the query tool
     - The database was set up in accordance to the ERD provided above